Qonfused/OCE-Build/docs/schema.md

 **Description**: Determine whether the OpenCore builtin or the OEM Apple Event protocol is used.

 This option determines whether the OEM Apple Event protocol is used (where available), or whether OpenCore's reversed engineered and updated re-implementation is used.
 In general OpenCore's re-implementation should be preferred, since it contains updates such as noticeably improved fine mouse cursor movement and configurable key repeat delays.
 * `Auto` --- Use the OEM Apple Event implementation if available, connected and recent enough to be used, otherwise use the OpenCore re-implementation.
 On non-Apple hardware, this will use the OpenCore builtin implementation.
 On some Macs such as Classic Mac Pros, this will prefer the Apple implementation but on both older and newer Mac models than these, this option will typically use the OpenCore re-implementation instead.
 On older Macs, this is because the implementation available is too old to be used while on newer Macs, it is because of optimisations added by Apple which do not connect the Apple Event protocol except when needed -- e.g. except when the Apple boot picker is explicitly started.
-Due to its somewhat unpredicatable results, this option is not typically recommended.
+Due to its somewhat unpredictable results, this option is not typically recommended.
 * `Builtin` ---Always use OpenCore's updated re-implementation of the Apple Event protocol.
 Use of this setting is recommended even on Apple hardware, due to improvements (better fine mouse control, configurable key delays) made in the OpenCore re-implementation of the protocol.
 * `OEM` --- Assume Apple's protocol will be available at driver connection.
 On all Apple hardware where a recent enough Apple OEM version of the protocol is available -- whether or not connected automatically by Apple's firmware -- this option will reliably access the Apple implementation.
 On all other systems, this option will result in no keyboard or mouse support.
 For the reasons stated, `Builtin` is recommended in preference to this option in most cases.